mashgin/deep_learning_tutorial_with_caffe/README.md

 ### Getting Caffe running in Docker

 I would strongly advise you to get Caffe working with [Docker](https://www.docker.com/products/docker#).
 Go ahead and install Docker following the instructions in the link.
-Verify your installations with : `sudo docker run hello-world `

 clone the git repo into your brand new folder and change into that folder